hmatejx/CEL_forecast/README.md

 ## Predicting the CEL future

-The above description of the network and it's mechanisms certainly seem lend themselves nicely to a mechanistic description that could be captured by a dynamic model of its underlying quantities, perhaps requiring only the above empirical relationship as a kind of a link function.
+The above description of the network and it's mechanisms certainly seem to lend themselves nicely to a mechanistic description that could be captured by a dynamic model of its underlying quantities, perhaps requiring only the above empirical relationship as a kind of a link function.

 Nevertheless, I am missing some key time-series data, i.e. the assets under management, weekly CEL buy-back (only the total change of CEL in customer wallets is available which includes private inbound and outbound transactions).